- Summarize nutritional requirements and dietary recommendations for infants.

 Barriers to Breastfeeding

-Although breast milk is ideal for almost all infants, there are some challenges that nursing mothers may face when starting and continuing to breastfeed their infants.
+Although human milk is ideal for almost all infants, there are some challenges that nursing mothers may face when starting and continuing to breastfeed their infants.
 These obstacles include painful engorgement or fullness in the breasts, sore and tender nipples, lack of comfort or confidence in public, and lack of accommodation to breastfeed or express milk in the workplace.

 One of the first challenges nursing mothers face is learning the correct technique.
 It may take a little time for a new mother to help her baby properly latch on to her nipples.
 Improper latching can result in inadequate intake, which could slow growth and development.
 However, International Board Certified Lactation Consultants (IBCLCs), OB nurses, and registered dietitians are all trained to help new mothers learn the proper technique.
 Education, the length of maternity leave, and laws to protect public breastfeeding, among other measures, can all help to facilitate breastfeeding for many lactating women and their newborns.